UniversalDependencies/docs/validation.md

 [Line                   9081]: Column LEMMA is not allowed to contain whitespace: '1 209'
 [Line                   96093]: Column FORM is not allowed to contain whitespace: '3 000'
 [Line                   96093]: Column LEMMA is not allowed to contain whitespace: '3 000'
+[Line                   155214]: Column FORM is not allowed to contain whitespace: '3 135'
+[Line                   155214]: Column LEMMA is not allowed to contain whitespace: '3 135'
-[Line                   179442]: Column FORM is not allowed to contain whitespace: '2 278'
+[Line                   179444]: Column FORM is not allowed to contain whitespace: '2 278'
-[Line                   179442]: Column LEMMA is not allowed to contain whitespace: '2 278'
+[Line                   179444]: Column LEMMA is not allowed to contain whitespace: '2 278'
-[Line                   179455]: Column FORM is not allowed to contain whitespace: ' 1 345'
+[Line                   179457]: Column FORM is not allowed to contain whitespace: ' 1 345'
-[Line                   179455]: Column LEMMA is not allowed to contain whitespace: '1 345'
+[Line                   179457]: Column LEMMA is not allowed to contain whitespace: '1 345'
-[Line                   179469]: Column FORM is not allowed to contain whitespace: '8 848'
+[Line                   179471]: Column FORM is not allowed to contain whitespace: '8 848'
-[Line                   179469]: Column LEMMA is not allowed to contain whitespace: '8 848'
+[Line                   179471]: Column LEMMA is not allowed to contain whitespace: '8 848'
-[Line                   179480]: Column FORM is not allowed to contain whitespace: '1 728'
+[Line                   179482]: Column FORM is not allowed to contain whitespace: '1 728'
-[Line                   179480]: Column LEMMA is not allowed to contain whitespace: '1 728'
+[Line                   179482]: Column LEMMA is not allowed to contain whitespace: '1 728'
-[Line                   233567]: Column FORM is not allowed to contain whitespace: '5 000 000'
+[Line                   233569]: Column FORM is not allowed to contain whitespace: '5 000 000'
-[Line                   275963]: Column FORM is not allowed to contain whitespace: '4 800'
+[Line                   275965]: Column FORM is not allowed to contain whitespace: '4 800'
-[Line                   275963]: Column LEMMA is not allowed to contain whitespace: '4 800'
+[Line                   275965]: Column LEMMA is not allowed to contain whitespace: '4 800'
-[Line                   289135]: Column FORM is not allowed to contain whitespace: '280 000'
+[Line                   289137]: Column FORM is not allowed to contain whitespace: '280 000'
-[Line                   289135]: Column LEMMA is not allowed to contain whitespace: '280 000'
+[Line                   289137]: Column LEMMA is not allowed to contain whitespace: '280 000'
-[Tree number 12064 on line 338360]: Non-tree structure.
+[Tree number 12064 on line 338362]: Non-tree structure.
 Words 1,2,3,4,5,6,7,8 are not reachable from the root 0.
-[Tree number 12459 on line 349627]: Non-tree structure.
+[Tree number 12459 on line 349629]: Non-tree structure.
 Words 14,15,16,17,18 are not reachable from the root 0.
-[Tree number 13192 on line 371381]: Non-tree structure.
+[Tree number 13192 on line 371383]: Non-tree structure.
 Words 37,38,39 are not reachable from the root 0.
-[Tree number 13539 on line 381499]: Non-tree structure.
+[Tree number 13539 on line 381501]: Non-tree structure.
 Words 21,22,23,24 are not reachable from the root 0.
-[Tree number 14107 on line 397665]: Non-tree structure.
+[Tree number 14107 on line 397667]: Non-tree structure.
 Words 8,9,10,12 are not reachable from the root 0.
-*** FAILED *** with 275767 errors
+*** FAILED *** with 275771 errors
-Format errors: 17
+Format errors: 19
-Morpho errors: 275745
+Morpho errors: 275747
 Syntax errors: 5